-Christopher M. Carr was sworn into office as Georgia’s 54th Attorney General on November 1, 2016.
-Carr believes there is no more solemn responsibility than to protect and defend the Constitution of the United States, the Constitution and laws of the state of Georgia and the interests of the people of state of Georgia.
+Georgia Attorney General Chris Carr believes there is no more solemn responsibility than to protect and defend the Constitution of the United States, Georgia’s laws and Constitution, and the interests of Georgians.

 Georgia Attorney General Chris Carr’s devotion to Georgia has guided his professional career, and his appreciation for the law and commonsense solutions has fueled his passion for results-oriented public policy.

 Chris was sworn in as Attorney General on Nov.
 1, 2016, after being appointed by then-Governor Nathan Deal to fill out an unexpired term.